-The Wyoming DOT expects you to maintain an SR-22 on file for at least 3 years.
+The Wyoming DOT expects you to maintain an SR-22 on file for at least three years.
 Generally speaking, your insurer files a new SR-22 for you every time your policy is renewed.
-On the other hand, whenever your insurance policy is canceled or non-renewed, the insurer will also notify the DMV of this change.
-In the case of early cancellation, your license may be re-suspended, unless you can find new insurance coverage and submit the new proof in time.
+On the other hand, whenever your insurance policy is canceled or non-renewed, the insurer will also notify the DOT of this change.
+In the case of early cancellation, your license may be resuspended unless you can find new insurance coverage and submit the new proof in time.

 If this is your first time getting caught driving uninsured in Wyoming, you will be charged a fine between $250 and $750.
-If not, your fine will increase to a figure between $500 and $1,500 depending on the circumstances.
+If not, your fine will increase to an amount between $500 and $1,500 depending on the circumstances.

-The financial consequence extends beyond the penalties if you are caught driving uninsured after a car accident you have caused.
+The financial consequence extends beyond these penalties if you are caught driving uninsured after a car accident you caused.
 Without proper liability coverage, you will have to shoulder the other party's losses or car repair bills out of pocket.

-Violating the compulsory insurance law is considered a Misdemeanor offense in Wyoming, which comes with possible imprisonment.
-For a no-proof-of-insurance conviction, you can serve up to 6 months of jail time.
-It is up to the court whether you will be punished with just imprisonment or a combination of both imprisonment and fine.
+Violating the compulsory insurance law is considered a misdemeanor offense in Wyoming, which comes with possible imprisonment.
+For a no-proof-of-insurance conviction, you can serve up to six months of jail time.
+It is up to the court to decide whether you will be punished with a fine, imprisonment or both.

 A successful court hearing can have your conviction dismissed or your sentence period shortened.
 If evidence of excusable neglect is presented, the judge may decide to have your conviction partly or wholly dismissed.